murthy-vmware/acme-fitness-store/workshops/azure-spring-apps-enterprise/12-hol-6-secrets-handling-with-azure-keyvault/README.md

 ## 7. Activate applications to load secrets from Azure Key Vault

-Delete Service Connectors and activate applications to load secrets from Azure Key Vault.
+Delete Service Connectors and activate applications to load secrets from Azure Key Vault using environment variables.

 ```shell
 az spring connection delete \